 Hummingbirds prefer habitats with lots of trees and shrubs.
 These habitats shelter the insects they eat for protein and offer a place to perch.
 They also provide shelter from predators and inclement weather.

 If you have a few trees, consider planting some!
 Here are some details on the costs to plant a tree in your yard.
 Also, consider placing some alternate perches near your planters for the hummingbirds.
 Make your yard a home!

 Hummingbirds are highly effective at locating blooms considered hummingbird flowers.
 Take advantage of this adaptation and plant some red flowers near your feeder.
 Make extra sure that you’ve got a couple of kinds of flowers that will have attractive red blooms when the birds are estimated to arrive.

 “Males that are dominant territorialists establish their desirability as a mate by the quality of the flowers in their territory – the better the flowers, the more likely they are to be chosen by females.”Hummingbirds: A Life-Size Guide to Every Species, by Michael Fogden, Marianne Taylor, and Sheri L. Williamson

 In a year with lots of flower blooms, expect fewer visits to your feeder.
 You’ll be glad you planted your hummingbird flowers!
 A bad year for flower gardens and wildflowers will mean increased visits to your feeder.

-It is true that hummingbirds are hummingbirds attracted to red-coloured things.
+It is true that hummingbirds are hummingbirds attracted to red-colored things.
 You can make your yard a more attractive destination by signaling to the birds with red features.
-Put up red ribbon or orange surveyors tape to catch the attention of the first scout hummingbirds.
+Put up red ribbon or orange surveyor tape to catch the attention of the first scout hummingbirds.

-Long pieces of ribbon flapping in the wind can frighten birds, no matter what colour they are.
+Long pieces of ribbon flapping in the wind can frighten birds, no matter what color they are.
 Wrap a small piece of ribbon tightly around the feeder or things near the feeder.
 Don’t leave a tail to blow around and scare the hummingbirds.
 These red “signal” devices can come down after the birds have established themselves in your yard.

 Note: Skip red food dye in the sugar water (it does more harm than good)